zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

 ### INCONSISTENT-MX-DATA-1
 * Zone: "inconsistent-mx-data-1.zone09.xa."
-  * The name servers repond with MX RRsets that are not equal.
+  * The name servers respond with MX RRsets that are not equal.

 ### INCONSISTENT-MX-DATA-2
 * Zone: "inconsistent-mx-data-2.zone09.xa."